 Along with the camera, we had to incorporate a tripod and a dolly into the production process of our video, as these meant that we could film stable shots, greatly adding to the professionalism of our video.
 The tripod was used for all of the lip syncing shots within the music video, as a moving camera would have made these shots disorientating for the viewer.
 We used the dolly sparsely during the music video, as shots which featured too much movement suffered from a slight motion blur on the camera, although a few short tracking shots where we used the dolly are visible within the video.

-borrows many of the features and layout from Final Cut X
+This screenshot shows the new version of iMovie, which borrows many of the features and layout from Final Cut X |

 Another important piece of hardware used for the construction stage of our music video was the iMac which we used as a workstation for our editing.
 This computer was chosen because it has 8gb of flash memory RAM, a huge 1tb hard drive and a larger screen than most computers have (27 inches).
 This made it perfect for running both iMovie and Final Cut Express, which were the two software packages we used during the production of our video.
 I chose to use two different software technologies to edit, as iMovie has a more simplistic layout which made piecing the video together a lot easier, whilst Final Cut was used for recolouring footage and performing more complex editing techniques such as embedding.
 We chose not to use Final Cut for all of the editing as I only know how to use Final Cut X to the degree which would be required to edit a music video, whereas Final Cut Express is more complex and thus would have hindered rather than helped the production process of the video.
 Specific features which we used from the software include iMovie's precision editor in order to assist with our lip syncing, and Final Cut's colour editing which allowed us to separate the mid-tones, shadows and brightness of each clip in order to make our character and setting appear to be as naturalistic as possible.
 It was important that we used a Mac to edit our footage on, as using a Windows PC would severely hinder the quality of editing software which we had available to us.